samkenxstream/SAMkenxokta-react-firebase-serverless/README.md

-# Deploy a Node application to Firebase
+# Build a React App with Firebase Serverless Functions

 This repository shows you how to build a React application secured by Okta and deploy it to Firebase.
 It also shows you how to set up Functions in Firebase to exchange and Okta accessToken for a Firebase token and then call a secured route using Firebase auth.

+Please read [Build a React App with Firebase Serverless Functions][blog] to see how it was created.

 **Prerequisites:**